Have a great website? Check. SEO? Check. Digital advertising, social media, and content marketing? Check, check, and check.

 There’s a good chance that your organization is already conducting digital marketing campaigns — several of them in fact.
 But how many of them are specifically geared towards your customers, sales funnel, or business goals, and how many of them are just ticking boxes?

 For a lot of organizations, it’s a question that’s impossible to answer.
 If this sounds like you, that’s OK — you’re certainly not alone.

-You see, for many people, modern day digital marketing has become both a blessing and curse.
+You see, for many people, modern-day digital marketing has become both a blessing and a curse.
 Thanks to the internet it has never been easier to interact with your audience online, but at the same time, it’s never been harder to make sure you are heard.

 As a result, organizations are constantly chasing silver bullets, investing in new tactics or technologies simply because their competitors have done so, or because they’ve read about it in the press.

 The end result is that your budget — not to mention your attention— is stretched thinner and thinner in a bid to keep up with the Joneses when really you should be focusing your efforts on the channels that will make the most impact with your users, deliver the highest ROI, and boost your business’ bottom line.

 Marketing is evolving.
 Every day there are new technologies, new opportunities, and new tactics for companies to employ in order to engage with their customers.
 But in this increasingly complex world, it can be easy to lose your way.
 To use the old adage, it can be hard for organizations to see the forest for the trees.

 It’s about being selective, concentrating on the channels that will have the biggest impact on your bottom line and implementing them in a coordinated manner so that you can get the best bang for your marketing buck.
 Before deciding on the what, the where, and the when, it’s about finding the why.